Overview of the application process

 Academic Technology Approval Scheme (ATAS) requirements

-If you need a Skilled Worker Visa and are intending to research at postgraduate level in certain sensitive subjects (for example academics and researchers), you will require an ATAS certificate.
+If you need a Skilled Worker visa and are intending to research at postgraduate level in certain sensitive subjects, you will require an ATAS certificate before you can apply for your visa.
 Please visit our ATAS webpages for further information.

-The Staff Immigration Team will let you know if you need to apply for an ATAS Certificate.
-They will advise you of your SOC code, academic subject (CAH3) code and provide you with the research statement from your line manager.
+The Staff Immigration Team will let you know if you need to apply for an ATAS Certificate and provide you with the details that you need to make an application.
+This includes your SOC code, academic subject (CAH3) code and the research statement from your line manager.

 The Staff Immigration Team will not issue you with a CoS until they have received formal confirmation from the Foreign, Commonwealth & Development Office (FCDO) that your ATAS application has been approved.